 Access the meetings via computer, tablet or mobile device using this link: https://us02web.zoom.us/j/87305427915 Enter Meeting ID: 873 0542 7915

 Or call in to join the meeting by phone:

 (646) 558- 8656 - Meeting ID: 873 0542 7915# US (New York)

 (312) 626 6799 - Meeting ID: 873 0542 7915# US (Chicago)

 2021 STP, CRRSAA, AND TA APPROVED PROJECT FUNDING

 On March 3, 2022, the MVRPC Board approved over $32.4 million for 51 STP, CRRSAA, and TA projects.
 Please see the detailed project award lists below.

 MVRPC monitors the Federal Transportation Act for funding options.
-The Surface Transportation Program helps with road projects, Congestion Mitigation Air Quality program funds alternative modes and projects that reduce congestion such as signal interconnections.
-Transportation Alternatives program primarily funds non-motorized transportation needs.
-MVRPC works with local agencies to solicit for federal funding and has been involved in distributing federal stimulus funding.
+The Surface Transportation Program helps with roadway projects.
+The Congestion Mitigation Air Quality program funds alternative modes and projects that reduce congestion such as signal interconnections.
+The Transportation Alternatives program primarily funds non-motorized transportation needs.
+The Carbon Reduction program provides funding for projects that support a reduction in transportation emissions, defined as carbon dioxide (CO2) emissions from on-road sources.
+MVRPC works with local agencies to solicit federal funding and has been involved in distributing federal stimulus funding.